sonic-net/SONiC/doc/xrcvd/transceiver-monitor-hld.md

     status='5' High Temperature,
     status='6' Bad cable.

 However, multiple errors could exist at the same time.
 For example, a module can be unsupported cable and high temperature.
-The new transceiver event will be described in a bitmap.
+The new transceiver event will be described in a bitmap as below:

     bit 32  : 0=SFP removed, 1=SFP inserted,
+    bit 31  : 0=OK, 1=An error that blocks eeprom from being read,
-    bit 31  : 0=OK, 1=I2C bus stuck,
+    bit 30  : 0=OK, 1=I2C bus stuck,
-    bit 30  : 0=OK, 1=Bad eeprom,
+    bit 29  : 0=OK, 1=Bad eeprom,
-    bit 29  : 0=OK, 1=Unsupported cable,
+    bit 28  : 0=OK, 1=Unsupported cable,
-    bit 28  : 0=OK, 1=High Temperature,
+    bit 27  : 0=OK, 1=High Temperature,
-    bit 27  : 0=OK, 1=Bad cable.
+    bit 26  : 0=OK, 1=Bad cable.
-    bit 1~26: reserved.
+    bit 1~25: reserved.
 Must be 0.

     Define bit 32 as the least significant bit and bit 1 as the most significant bit.

+The bit 32 represents whether the SFP module is inserted.
+Any error bit must be set along with this bit.

+The bit 31 represents whether the error indicated by platform API will block the SFP module from being read or not.
+This bit must be set along with other error bits.

 Vendor can extend this bitmap with more errors.
 However, some errors can be vendor specific, which means they won't occur on other vendors' platforms.
 The bitmap can grow rapidly and eventually run out of bits if all vendors insert vendor specific error codes to the bitmap.

 This can be resolved by dividing the bitmap into two parts: one for generic errors and the other for vendor specific errors.
-The bits 17 ~ 32 represent the generic errors and bits 1 ~ 16 represent the vendor specific errors.
+The bits 17 ~ 30 represent the generic errors and bits 1 ~ 16 represent the vendor specific errors.

 Xcvrd should parse the bitmap and set transceiver status table in database accordingly.
 The error descriptions is fetched in the following ways: